hslatman/caddy-riverui/README.md

 # caddy-riverui

-A POC [Caddy](https://caddyserver.com/) module serving [RiverUI](https://github.com/riverqueue/riverui)
+A POC [Caddy](https://caddyserver.com/) module serving [River UI](https://github.com/riverqueue/riverui)

 ## Description

 This module is currently WIP.
 Things will change.

-It relies on the [RiverUI](https://github.com/riverqueue/riverui) library, which itself is also under development.
+It relies on the [River UI](https://github.com/riverqueue/riverui) library, which itself is also under development.